zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 In response to being presented with Falkovich's comment contradicting his claim about Falkovich's opinion, Habyrka [replied](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=DA5S7D3DgFcGChD35):

 > I think you can clearly see how the Jacob Falkovich one is complicated.
 He basically says "I used to be frustrated by you, but this thing made that a lot better".
 I don't remember the exact time I talked to Jacob about it, but it had come up sometime some context where we discussed LW comment sections.
-It's plausible to me it was before he made this comment, though it would be a bit surprising to me, since that's pretty early into LW's history.
+It's plausible to me it was before he made this comment, though it would be a bit surprising to me, since that's pretty early into LW's history.[^history]

+[^history]: Presumably Habryka meant the history of the _Less Wrong_ 2.0 reboot. _Less Wrong_ launched in February 2009.

 In fact, I do not see how the Jacob Falkovich one is "clearly" complicated.
 Indeed, I strongly dispute Habyrka's characterization of what Falkovich "basically says": it is tendentious to paraphrase "negative [...] flipped entirely to become positive" as "made that a lot better."
-The latter is compatible with the claim that Falkovich is discouraged from using the website by Achmiz, but the former directly contradicts it![^a-lot-better]

-[^a-lot-better]: If something that's bothering you is "made [...] a lot better", the implication is that it's still bothering you a little bit (although not as much as before); if your attitude towards something "become[s] positive", that implies that it's not bothering you.
+The latter is compatible with Habyrka's original claim that Falkovich is discouraged from using the website by Achmiz, but the former directly contradicts it: if something that's bothering you is "made [...] a lot better", the implication is that it's still bothering you a little bit (although not as much as before); if your attitude towards something "become[s] positive", that implies that it's not bothering you.

+The significance of Alexander and Falkovich turning out (in their own accounts) not to have been discouraged by Achmiz extends beyond removing them from our list of discouraged authors.
+It also calls into question the veracity of Habyrka's reports of discouraged authors: if two of the names Habyrka gave as examples turned out to be non-examples when checked, that suggests that Habryka's reports do not reliably distinguish examples from non-examples and therefore that his claim that there exist unnamed "dozens of others" cannot be taken as reliable.[^not-necessarily-dishonesty]

+Overall, while it's clear that some users have some negative sentiment about Achmiz (as we can see from the testimony from Sabien, DirectedEvolution, and Gloor quoted above, and the 8 user-level bans in place), the support for the more specific and much stronger claim that "many top authors cit[e] [Achmiz] as a top reason for why they do not want to post on the site, or comment here" seems questionable: the only unambiguous example I'm aware of is Sabien.

+[^not-necessarily-dishonesty]: This is not necessarily to accuse Habryka of dishonesty.
+When someone makes false claims, we need not posit conscious deceit as the explanation when poor memory or weak reading comprehension explains the data equally well.

 ## Preventing "Relitigation" Is a Pretext for Suppressing Dissent

-[TODO:

-> or make a post about how you disagree with some decision we made.
+In the ban announcement, Habryka writes that users who disagree with the moderators can "make a post about how you disagree with some decision we made."

 > I think I should very rarely prevent whoever is being affected by a moderation decision from defending themselves on LessWrong.
 For practical reasons, I need to limit the time I personally spend replying and engaging with their defense, but I think it makes sense to allow the opposing side in basically all cases like this to publish a defense on the site, and do at least some to signal-boost it together with any moderation decisions.

+the sheer social metaphysics of "if you don't give up, you can eke out a concession."
+That's actually not true when you're trying to reasoning instead of monkey politics!
+If someone keeps writing thousands of words about the Halfer position being correct in Sleeping Beauty, people _don't_ say, well, he's been so polite, maybe he has a point

 https://www.greaterwrong.com/posts/FLJ9B4pHzjKmPPxd5/which-top-authors-did-said-achmiz-drive-away